cxengage/cxengage.github.io/README.md

 ### Key Attribute

+A **Key Attribute** is the term used for the unique identifier for a given customer.
+It could be an e-mail, a phone number or something else, but the important part is that there is only one - every other identifier is mapped to this key attribute.

-CxEngage uses **Key Attribute** to identify an event.
-For example, a key attribute to describe a specific customer or user could be _CustomerID_ or _UserID_.
-You will only have one key attribute.
+For example, a key attribute to describe a specific customer or user could be _CustomerID_,

 As an example, here is a pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio: